dreamineering/business-administration/docs/features/accounting/reports/trial-balance.md

 ---
-title: Accounting Reports > Trial Balance
+title: Accounting > Trial Balance
 ---

-# Accounting Reports > Trial Balance
+# Accounting > Trial Balance

 - as at a date
 - date range